manfredjoa/python-flask-project/README.md

-# Wine API
+# Wine API with Command Line Application

 ## Introduction

-Welcome to my Wine API mini project!
+Welcome to my Wine API with Command Line Application mini project!

 The data for this API came from the master.json file found in my previous project [Wine About It - Server](https://github.com/manfredjoa/wine-about-it-server).
 You may also want to check out the [Wine About It - Client](https://github.com/manfredjoa/wine-about-it-client)!